List of The Young and the Restless characters introduced in the 1980s: Lindsey Wells

-History

 Lindsey was a former girlfriend of Jack Abbott who worked for Jabot.
 She took illicit photos of Jack and Jill Foster Abbott's affair, then blackmailed the two into giving her higher positions in the company and other concessions – knowing that if John Abbott ever saw her pictures, he would disown his son Jack and divorce Jill.
 In order to get close to the negatives, Jack concocted a plan to marry Lindsey in a fake ceremony.
 As soon has she discovered the marriage ceremony was a fake, she sold the negatives to Jill's nemesis Katherine Chancellor.
 John eventually saw the pictures, but both Lindsey and Katherine tried to protect him by covering up Jack's face, and resisted any requests to testify at his divorce trial with Jill.
 Jill ultimately confessed to John that it was indeed Jack with her in the photos, and John then confronted Lindsey to confirm the truth.
 Soon after that, Lindsey left Genoa City and moved to New York.